LinkNacional/payment-banking-slip-pix-for-lifterlms/README.txt

 = What is needed to use this plugin? =

-* GiveWP version 2.3.0 or latter installed and active.
+* LifterLMS version 7.1.4 or latter installed and active.

 == Screenshots ==